-Purple Heart will grow to be about 14 inches tall at maturity, with a spread of 5 feet.
+Purple Wandering Jew will grow to be about 14 inches tall at maturity, with a spread of 14 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 Although it's not a true annual, this fast-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.